Acrocera orbiculus

 Acrocera orbiculus, also known as the top-horned hunchback, is a species of fly belonging to the family Acroceridae.
 The species has a holarctic distribution, ranging from North America to the Palaearctic.

 Etymology

 The specific name is the Latin diminutive noun orbiculus, meaning 'a small disk'.
+As a noun in apposition, the suffix does not alter to reflect the gender of the genus.